 As its lineman program continues to grow, Forsyth Tech is attracting students from across the country, including New York, Ohio, Florida and California, who seek the quality training and employment opportunities the program offers.

-Since it was first introduced in 2010, the program has trained nearly 400 new linemen.
+Since it was first introduced in 2010, the program has trained close to 700 new linemen.

 For more information please call 336.734.7023.